wp-plugins/booking/trunk/readme.txt

  * *Fix* apply parameter "Check in/out - Tomorrow" from Filter tab at Booking Listing page based on the "time-zone" offset (which is set at  the WordPress > Settings menu).
 - Personal / Business Small / Business Medium / Business Large / MultiUser versions features:
  * **New** Advanced Google Calendar Events import.
 Configuration of import **Google Calendar Events** for the each specific booking resources (Personal, Business Small/Medium/Large, MultiUser)
  * **New** Ability to set the radio buttons fields as required fields at the Booking > Settings > Fields  page.
-Exmaple: [radio* field_name "1" "2" "3" "4"] (Personal, Business Small/Medium/Large, MultiUser)
+Example: [radio* field_name "1" "2" "3" "4"] (Personal, Business Small/Medium/Large, MultiUser)
- * **Tips & Tricks** Ability to use [sync_gid] shortcode at the Booking > Settings > Fields > Conten of Booking Fields page to  show the ID of Google Calendar Event, which was imported by Booking Calendar (Personal, Business Small/Medium/Large, MultiUser)
+ * **Tips & Tricks** Ability to use [sync_gid] shortcode at the Booking > Settings > Fields > Content of Booking Fields page to  show the ID of Google Calendar Event, which was imported by Booking Calendar (Personal, Business Small/Medium/Large, MultiUser)
  * **Improvement** New parameter *selected_type* for *[bookingselect...* shortcode for auto selection booking form of specific booking resource.
 Example: [bookingselect label='Select:' form_type='standard' nummonths=1 type='17,16,15' selected_type='15']  (Personal, Business Small/Medium/Large, MultiUser)
  * **Improvement** Disabling (set grayed) of "starttime" options selection for the times, which already booked by visitors, for the selected date.
 (Business Small/Medium/Large, MultiUser)
  * **Improvement** Rechecking system, if the update from  the previous version was making in not correct  way (relative to FAQ instruction) and then reupdate plugin.
 (Personal, Business Small/Medium/Large, MultiUser)
  * **Improvement** Sort booking resources by booking resources titles in ASC order (instead of DESC) (Personal, Business Small/Medium/Large, MultiUser)
- * **Improvement** Added "placeholder" parmeter  to the text field shortcode generator at the Booking > Settings > Fields page (Personal, Business Small/Medium/Large, MultiUser)
+ * **Improvement** Added "placeholder" parameter to the text field shortcode generator at the Booking > Settings > Fields page (Personal, Business Small/Medium/Large, MultiUser)
  * **Improvement** Added new section "Tips and Tricks" to the shortcode generator at  Booking > Settings > Fields page.
-Descriptin  about usage of email verification field.
+Description about usage of email verification field.
 (Personal, Business Small/Medium/Large, MultiUser)
- * **Improvement** Ability to use the several "comma separated" paramters in search availability form for the Custom Fields Parameter.
+ * **Improvement** Ability to use the several "comma separated" parameters in search availability form for the Custom Fields Parameter.
 Example:  &lt;select id="booking_color" name="booking_color"&gt; &lt;option value="Green"&gt;Only Green&lt;/option&gt; &lt;option value="Green, Red"&gt;Green, Red all together&lt;/option&gt; &lt;option value="Red"&gt;Only Red&lt;/option&gt;  &lt;/select&gt; ( Business Large, MultiUser)
  * *Fix* issue of do not correctly export CSV file, if the upload directory do not default (Personal, Business Small/Medium/Large, MultiUser)
  * *Fix* setting exported CSV file to  UTF-8 encoding (Personal, Business Small/Medium/Large, MultiUser)
  * *Fix* issue of saving info about each "legend items under calendar" for the "regular users" if the changes was making by super booking admin (MultiUser)